DataStax-Academy/zdm-scenario-katapod/step4.md

 nano ansible/vars/zdm_proxy_cluster_config.yml
 ```

+_Note: `nano` might occasionally fail to start.
+In that case, hitting Ctrl-C in the console and re-launching the command would help._

 Once the changes are saved,
 you can run the Ansible playbook that will provision and start the proxy containers in the proxy host: still in the Ansible container, launch the command: